 Sarah Van Dam

-Sarah is the office wingman, she supports the team so they can always deliver awesomeness.
+Sarah is the office wingman, she supports the analyst team so they can always deliver awesomeness.
 There are no jobs too big or too small for this dynamo.

 Sarah has a strong background in science with a Bachelor of Psychology (Honours) and is currently completing her PhD in Cognitive Psychology at Monash University.
 Understanding how people think and how this motivates them to act is her core area of interest.
 She is passionate about adapting the latest findings from psychology and neuroscience to real world problems.